docker/docs/datacenter/dtr/2.0/high-availability/backups-and-disaster-recovery.md

 ## Restore DTR data

-Performing restore require restoration to the same release that the backups were acquired from.
+DTR data must be restored to the same release version where the backups were obtained.
 You can restore a DTR node from a backup using the `docker/dtr restore` command.
 This command performs a fresh installation of DTR, and reconfigures it with